-- Warm the water to about 30C (86F), then mix with the flour.
-Using warm water helps to kick start the hydration.
+- Warm the water to about 30C (86F), then mix it with the flour.
+Using warm water helps to kick-start the hydration.
 The exact temperature doesn’t really matter, it should be around body temperature.

 - Let the flour hydrate for 15-30 minutes, then mix with the sourdough starter and the salt.
 Kneed as required to bring the dough together.

 - Cover the bowl with a damp tea towel and leave the dough to rise in a warm location for 12-24 hours, until it doubles in size.
 After the initial rise, the dough can be placed in the fridge for up to 3 days or frozen.
-See the section above for more details.
+See the section above for more details on freezing the dough.

 - Coat a rimmed baking sheet with 2 Tbsp of olive oil.
 Place the dough on the oiled pan and pour another 2 Tbsp of olive oil into the center of the loaf.
 Gently stretch the dough to about 10-inch round or 8-inch by 12-inch rectangle.